Wednesday, April 2, 2008

 March 30, 2008

-RE: David Argent's Stitling Single Article
+RE: David Argent's Stirling Single Article

 In the other model comparison, I think David has overlooked the OO model produced by Kitmaster in the early 1960's.
 This was a detailed all plastic kit moulded in almost GNR green.
-I did buy a motorising kit with brass chassis for mine and it ran reasonably well.
+I did buy a motorizing kit with brass chassis for mine and it ran reasonably well.
 I sold it a couple of years ago to a Kitmaster enthusiast.

 However David has produced a lovely model.
 Well done.